Why did a hick from the heartland write a book on branding?

 Delegating brand building to an agency is cumbersome.

-For every tiny change, you now need to call the account manager, who then kindly informs you that the relevant designer is hiking the Appalachian Trail for the coming weeks.
+For every tiny change, you’ll need to call the account manager, who then informs you that the relevant designer is hiking the Appalachian Trail for the coming weeks.
 Bah.
 You’ll have enough delays within your own team.